-Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation (c) [LSHK, Linklaters] An exemption should also be extended to foreign intermediaries who had issued equivalent documents, as in the case in s.3. (c) Please see our response to comment 5.
-10 [Anonymity] Reference is made to the provision of "prepared and delivered to client".
+Item no. Section no. Details of the draft Rules released for public consultation Respondent's comments SFC's response 100 puone consultation (c) [LSHK, Linklaters] An exemption should also be extended to foreign intermediaries who had issued equivalent documents, as in the case in s.3. (c) Please see our response to comment 5.
+10. [Anonymity] Reference is made to the provision of "prepared and delivered to client".
 Question is what is regarded as client.
 In the case of a collective investment scheme, apart from the fund manager, parties appointed to perform day-to-day role and functions in connection with the funds activities usually include custodians, trustees and the administrators.
 Sometimes, it could happen that the fund management company through a delegation also takes on the role to act as the administrator of a fund.
-Therefore, question is whether client to be extended to cover the administrator even if it happens to be the fund management company itself. designate a firm to receive contract notes etc from an intermediary.
-The normal custodial/ administrative agreement would suffice.
+Therefore, question is whether client to be extended to cover the administrator even if it happens to be the fund management company itself.
+It is not necessary for a fund to specifically designate a firm to receive contract notes etc from an intermediary.
+The normal custodial/administrative agreement would suffice.
 We have now also replaced "deliver" by "serve" throughout these Rules to correspond to the terminology used in clause 386 of the Bill for better presentation.
-The definition of "deliver" has been replaced by a definition of "serve" which, in relation to a client, includes service on a designated
+The definition of "deliver" has been replaced by a definition of "serve" which, in relation to a client, includes service on a designated person.
+On reflection, clients have not been able to detect trading malpractices and misappropriation of clients' assets because they do not receive contract notes etc. They have in fact authorized their account executives to collect them on their behalf.
+We need to disallow this as this may seriously undermine the effectiveness of these Rules.
+We have now defined "designated person" in s.2 to exclude an employee or officer of an intermediary.